ajoshi-learn/hibernate-learn/README.md

  "select {user.*} from USERS {user}" ).addEntity("user", User.class);
 ```
 To obtain a `Criteria` instance, call `createCriteria()`, passing the class of the objects you want the query to return.
-This is also called the root entity of the criteria query, the `User` in this example:
+This is also called the root entity of the criteria query, the `Category` in this example:
 ```
 Criteria crit = session.createCriteria(User.class);
 ```